Allan Warren

-Michael Allan Warren (born 26 October 1948) is an English portrait photographer and actor, primarily known for his portraits of British nobility, politicians, and celebrities.
-His subjects include Charles III, Constantine II, Cary Grant, Enoch Powell, Alec Douglas-Home, Sophia Loren, Louis Mountbatten and Laurence Olivier.
+Michael Allan Warren (born 26 October 1948) is an English portrait photographer, writer and former actor, renowned for his distinctive images of high-society figures, entertainers, politicians, and members of the British royal family.
+Warren began his professional life as a child actor in London's theatre scene during the early 1960s, later appearing in acclaimed stage productions such as Alan Bennett's Forty Years On (1968), alongside Sir John Gielgud.
+He also appeared in films, including Here We Go Round the Mulberry Bush (1968) and Porridge (1979).

+His photographic career gained prominence through intimate sittings with icons such as Salvador Dalí, Sir Noël Coward, Gloria Swanson, and Cary Grant, as well as royalty including Charles III, Prince Philip, and Lord Mountbatten, the latter of whom became a close friend.
+His portraits of numerous prominent public figures - often rendered in distinctive black-and-white and characterised by dramatic lighting - have been widely published and archived, establishing him as a visual chronicler of twentieth-century cultural and aristocratic life.

 Early life and education

 After growing up in post-war London with his mother, Warren attended Terry's Juveniles, a stage school based in the Drury Lane Theatre.
 It was during this period that he attended auditions through which he received several assignments.
-One such piece of work was as a child presenter in The Five O'clock Club, which afforded him the opportunity to associate with individuals such as Marc Bolan (then performing as "Toby Tyler"), who would later employ Warren as his first manager.
+One such piece of work was as a child presenter on Five O'Clock Club (1964), which afforded him the opportunity to associate with individuals such as Marc Bolan (then performing as "Toby Tyler"), who would later employ Warren as his first manager.

+His godfather was the actor Billy Milton (1905–1989).

 Career

 Warren started his photographic career at the age of 20, when he was acting in Alan Bennett's play Forty Years On with John Gielgud in the West End at the Apollo Theatre.
 Around this time, Warren bought his first second-hand camera and began to take photographs of his fellow actors.
 His first major assignment was in 1969 when his friend Mickey Deans asked him to cover his wedding to Judy Garland, which marked the beginning of Warren's work as a professional photographer.